ByteRise/coolshell/README.md

 ## Usage

 Run `coolshell.cpp` in your preferred C++ environment.
-Once started, you will see a prompt indicating the mode you are in (`coolshell@main` for Windows or `coolshell@wsl` for WSL mode).
+Once started, you will see a prompt indicating the mode you are in (`coolshell@main` for Windows or `coolshell@wsl` for WSL mode and `coolshell@git` for git mode).
 You can enter commands directly at the prompt.

 ### Available Commands